 “No, you’ll have to give me another.”

-Rolling my eyes, I opened the Humvee door and jumped out, knees almost buckling if it were not for Echo grabbing me and helping to stand upright.
+Rolling my eyes, I opened the Humvee door and jumped out, knees almost buckling if it were not for Echo grabbing me and helping me to stand upright.
 Closing my eyes, I allowed myself to drink in the cool breeze shifting through the leaves of the trees around us and the feel of the grass on my bare feet before opening my eyes and taking in the new environment.

 The Humvees were parked in a line on the curb.
 Houses sprawled out in front of us from left to right with neatly trimmed yards and pristine flowerbeds adding their scents to the wind.
-The house we had stopped in front of had its lights on, the carved oak door wide open as a dark-skinned woman stood in front of Kingston in a dark pink robe.
+The house we had stopped in front of had its lights on, the carved oak door wide open as a dark-skinned woman stood in front of Kingston in a light pink robe.
 Her arms were crossed, dyed lilac hair swept up in a messy bun as Kingston rapidly waved his hands around as he explained.
 Murphy was next to him, something furry squirming in his arms as he allowed a small smile onto his lips.

 “Taylor, who is that?”
 I asked, not remembering what Kingston said back in the Humvee.